Cadair/matrix-appservice-hangouts/README.rst

       --debug / --no-debug
       --help                Show this message and exit.

-You need to provide the matrix user id and hangouts authentication tokens for any users.
-This may change in the future, but it is very hard to obtain hangouts tokens and there are security concerns over storing all the user tokens.
+You need to provide the matrix user id and hangouts authentication tokens for any users (technically only on first run, as they are then stored in the database).
+This may change in the future, but it is very hard to obtain hangouts tokens and there are security concerns over allowing people to login with the bridge.
+(Also I haven't implemented support for an admin chat channel yet!)

 The best way to get your personal login token is to `follow these instructions <https://github.com/tdryer/hangups/issues/350#issuecomment-323553771>`_.
 When logged in, you can find the refresh token in `~/.cache/hangups/refresh_token.txt` and use it to log in with the bridge.